PromptShield logo PromptShield

 Detected characters

-PromptShield monitors these Unicode characters:
+PromptShield monitors the following Unicode characters.

 TypeCode pointName